-Question from Janine M.: Hello Rick.
+Question from Janine: Hello, Rick.
 I have just finished reading an article that discussed an app that places your phone into “Airplane Mode” whenever there isn’t a cell signal available.

 Please don’t think I’m a dummy because I’m not, but I had never heard the term “Airplane Mode” before reading that article.

-Rick’s answer: Hi Janine.
-When you place a mobile device into Airplane Mode, it temporarily disables all the radio transmitters that are contained within the device’s circuitry.
+Rick’s answer: Janine, when you place a mobile device into Airplane Mode, it temporarily disables all the radio transmitters that are contained within the device’s circuitry.

 Many mobile devices are equipped with several radios that allow them to operate over Wi-Fi and/or a cell carrier’s data network, make telephone calls, interact with GPS satellites and work with wireless devices via Bluetooth.

 “Airplane Mode” is so named because it allows the user to turn off ALL of a device’s radio transmitters with a single setting, which in turn allows you to continue using the device while aboard an airplane (where radio transmissions of any kind have generally been banned in the past).